nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Editing an applicant in MrTechRecruiter
    1. Prerequisites: There is at least one applicant in MTR.
 Assume there are two positions `software engineer` and `tester` in MTR and for applicants, at index `1` we have `John Doe`, and at index `2` we have Mary Jane.
-   2. Test case: edit-applicant 1 p/89385853 pos/tester
+   2. Test case: `edit-applicant 1 p/89385853 pos/tester`<br>
       Expected: The phone and the position of `John Doe` are successfully edited.
 A success message will show.
-   3. Test case: edit-applicant 2 n/Mary
+   3. Test case: `edit-applicant 2 n/Mary`<br>
       Expected: The name of the applicant at index `2` is successfully edited.
 A success message will show.
-   4. Other incorrect command to try: edit-applicant 5
+   4. Other incorrect command to try: `edit-applicant 5`
       Expected: An error message will show, indicating that the index is invalid.

+### Deleting an applicant

+1. Deleting an applicant from MrTechRecruiter

+  1. Prerequisites: There are 2 applicants within MTR.
+At index `1` we have `John Doe`, and at index `2` we have Mary Jane.

+  1. Test case: `delete-applicant 1`<br>
+     Expected: John Doe is deleted from the list.
+Details of the deleted contact shown in the status message.

+  1. Test case: `delete-applicant 3`<br>
+     Expected: No applicant is deleted.
+Error details depicting index out of bounds is shown.

-### View average rate of a job
+### Viewing average rate of a job

-1. View average rate of a job in MrTechRecruiter
+1. Viewing average rate of a job in MrTechRecruiter

     1. Prerequisites: <br>
        a.
 Job must exist in address book. <br>